react-boilerplate/react-boilerplate/docs/general/introduction.md

 ### Redux Saga

 If your application is going to interact with some back-end application for data, we recommend using redux saga for side effect management.
-Too much of jargon?
+Too much jargon?
 Let's simplify.

 Imagine that your application is fetching data in json format from a back-end.
 For every API call, ideally you should define at least three kinds of [action creators](http://redux.js.org/docs/basics/Actions.html):